Programme

 - Thursday, 10 July 2025: Research Workshop Pop Up Show

-The detailed EVA London 2025 programme (as of 13 May 2025) is available in PDF form, one page per day.
+The detailed EVA London 2025 programme (as of 11 July 2025) is available in PDF form, one page per day.
 The programme will be subject to minor changes and revisions depending on the availability of speakers, online vs. physical presentation, technical issues, etc., during the conference.

-Note that the EVA London 2025 proceedings will be freely available online – see DOI 10.14236/ewic/EVA2025.0 with links to individual papers when available.
+Note that the EVA London 2025 proceedings is freely available online – see DOI 10.14236/ewic/EVA2025.0 with links to individual papers when available.
 The proceedings will also be available on DBLP in due course, which is an alternative way to access individual papers.
-The proceedings were available in full colour in printed form at the conference and by post to those who have ordered them as part of registration, as well as being open access online.
+The proceedings were available in full colour in printed form at the conference and by post to those who ordered them as part of registration, as well as being open access online.